REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Remote Sensing Foundation Model Database

 where \textbf{NormalizedLogProb} quantifies the LLM’s internal certainty by mapping the raw log-probability of the generated field value to a bounded range, and \textbf{SelfConsistency} measures the fraction of LLM generations that agreed on the same value among multiple independent sampling iterations.

-To ensure interpretability and stable scaling, we normalize raw log-probabilities using a temperature-controlled sigmoid function.
-We set the temperature $\tau = 0.5$ to avoid saturation and preserve sensitivity in the moderate-confidence regime.
+To ensure interpretability and numerical scaling, we normalize log-probabilities using a sigmoid function controlled by the temperature parameter.
+We set the temperature $\tau = 0.5$ to avoid saturation and preserve sensitivity in the moderate-confidence regime of the sigmoid function.
 We set $w_{\text{logp}} = 0.7$ and $w_{\text{cons}} = 0.3$ to prioritize the log-probability signal while still leveraging the stabilizing effect of self-consistency.
-These weights were empirically determined via a grid search on a validation set of 10 FM records with manually verified ground truth.
-We optimized for maximum agreement between the confidence score and human verification decisions, using the area under the precision-recall curve~(AUC) as the selection criterion.
+These weights were empirically determined via a grid search on a validation set of randomly sampled 10 FM records with manually verified ground truth.
+We optimized for maximum agreement between the confidence score and human verification decisions, using the area under the precision-recall curve~(PR-AUC) as the selection criterion.
 We observed that prioritizing the log-probability signal improved precision, while incorporating self-consistency helped identify low-confidence outliers.
-However, these weights are not necessarily fixed and can be adjusted by users depending on the properties of their LLMs, model domains, or confidence calibration needs.
+However, these weights are not necessarily fixed and can be adjusted by practitioners depending on the properties of their LLMs, model domains, or confidence calibration needs.
 Any field with a final confidence below a threshold $\theta = 0.75$ is automatically flagged for human review.
-Importantly, annotators inspect only the flagged fields rather than full model records.
+Importantly, human annotators inspect only the flagged fields rather than full model records.
 Reviewing all fields for all FMs would require substantial annotation effort, as each record contains many heterogeneous metadata elements.
 To assess the risk of confidently incorrect extractions, we manually inspected all fields for 10 records and found high-confidence outputs to be consistently accurate, supporting the reliability of our scoring mechanism.
-In practice, occasional field-level errors have limited impact on FM selection aas the most decisive properties~(modality, architecture, compute requirements, and performance) are usually clearly stated and rarely mis-extracted.
+In practice, occasional field-level errors have limited impact on FM selection, as the most decisive documented properties~(modality, architecture, compute requirements, and reported performance evidence) are usually clearly stated and rarely mis-extracted.